 These individual tamale pies were absolutely delicious, easy to make and a real crowd pleaser.
 And get this… frugal!
-An inexpensive dinner that everyone loves?
-Win/win in my book.
+I’m always looking for inexpensive ground beef dinner ideas that everyone loves, so this is definitely a win/win in my book.

 You’ll notice that I used a box of Jiffy corn muffin mix.
 I grew up on it, so even though I’ve made cornbread from scratch several times, I love to fall back on these inexpensive boxes from my childhood.
 If you have a favorite cornbread recipe, by all means use it.

 Full printable instructions are below.
 You’ll need some ground beef, I use an 85/15 mix for this, but you could go leaner if you wanted to, or use ground turkey or chicken if you like.

 After you’ve sautéed the onion and garlic and removed it from the pan, brown the ground beef, drain off fat.